 A National and International Reputation for Excellence

-Established in 1885 with fewer than a dozen students meeting in a borrowed tent, LBUSD now educates about 74,000 students, from preschool to high school, in 85 public schools located in the cities of Long Beach, Lakewood, Signal Hill, and Avalon on Catalina Island.
+Established in 1885 with fewer than a dozen students meeting in a borrowed tent, LBUSD now educates more than 72,000 students, from preschool to high school, in 85 public schools located in the cities of Long Beach, Lakewood, Signal Hill, and Avalon on Catalina Island.
 With a team of more than 12,000 full-time and part-time employees, the school district is the largest employer in Long Beach.
 The third largest school district in California, LBUSD serves one of the most diverse large cities in the United States, and dozens of languages are spoken by local students.
-About 56.1 percent of students here are Hispanic,13.5 percent African American, 13.4 percent white, 7.2 percent Asian, 3.2 percent Filipino, 1.5 percent Pacific Islander, and 0.2 percent American Indian/Alaskan Native, with the remainder in other categories.
-Approximately 19 percent of students are English Language Learners, and 69 percent are socioeconomically disadvantaged.

 The school district has won widespread recognition for excellence in academic achievement, the arts and athletics.
 LBUSD's successes have been chronicled by national media including the New York Times, Washington Post, The Atlantic, U.S. News and World Report, USA Today, Newsweek, Time, Parade, Sports Illustrated, ESPN, Good Morning America, NBC's Today Show, CBS's This Morning, CNN Headline News and others.